-Every year, as soon as the turkey-shaped stickies appeared in the windows, I would put on my war paint.
+Every year, as soon as the turkey-shaped stickies appeared in the windows, I would put on my bonnet phrygien and tune out.
 I knew that, soon enough, they’d be telling me that the many-buckled men with the funny collars were my forefathers.
 And, every year, I would rebel before the pilgrims had even survived that first terrible winter.
 After all, my mother’s family was still in France and my father’s had emigrated from Latvia just a few generations ago: those corn-stealing religious refugees had nothing to do with me.

-The fact is that I didn’t actually make the connection until just a couple of years ago.
+The fact is that I didn’t actually make the connection until I was in my twenties.
 Maybe I didn’t listen well enough in school or maybe they didn’t reach out to kids like me, but it wasn’t until I was an adult that I realized that John Alden and his Priscilla are my ancestors.
 Miles Standish and the whole gang belong to my kind: they were the first wave of immigrants.
 I may or may not share their blood, but, with two passports and a childhood split between the United States and France, I do understand something of the choice they made to be here instead of there.

-Once I had gathered a sizeable group around the concept, I asked each of the Apple Pie participants to respond to a simple question: what does it mean to be American?
-Their answers (published on this site with their portraits) complement the paintings and create a composite definition of the United States—the only kind possible.
+Once I had gathered a sizable group around the concept, I asked each of the Apple Pie participants to respond to a simple question: what does it mean to be American?
+Their answers are published on this site with their portraits, and they complement the paintings and create a composite definition of the United States—the only kind possible.
 These are just twenty slices of the American dream.

 To learn more about the making of this series, please visit this section on my blog.

 “[The] artist is up to something unusual in her paintings.”

 My work was featured on OPB’s Oregon Art Beat.
 The segment was filmed in September 2008 and it includes footage of Apple Pie and its subjects.